CielAl/torch-staintools/README.md

 * Normalizers are wrapped as `torch.nn.Module`, working similarly to a standalone neural network.
 This means that for a workflow involving dataloader with multiprocessing, the normalizer
   (Note that CUDA has poor support in multiprocessing, and therefore it may not be the best practice to perform GPU-accelerated on-the-fly stain transformation in pytorch's dataset/dataloader)

 * `concentration_method='ls'` (i.e., `torch.linalg.lstsq`) can be efficient for batches of many smaller input (e.g., `256x256`) in terms of width and height.
-However, it may fail on GPU for a single larger input image (width and height).
-This happens even if the the total number of pixels of the image is fewer than the aforementioned batch of multiple smaller input.
-Therefore, `concentration_method='ls'` could be suitable to deal with huge amount of small images in batches on the fly.
+However, it may fail on GPU for a single larger input image (width and height) due to a cuda-related bug reported [here](https://github.com/pytorch/pytorch/issues/79191).

 ```python
 import cv2